-The project is located along a section of the Main Canal Division II within Benton County, Washington, and will begin approximately 5,000 feet to the east of where the canal is crossed by Webber Canyon Rd.
-The project is located in Section 34, of Township 9 North, Range 27 East, Willamette Meridian.
-A map has been included to show the location of the proposed project (Appendix A)
+The project is located within a section of the Main Canal Division IV within Kennewick, Washington.
+The project is located in Section 9, of Township 8 North, Range 30 East, Willamette Meridian.
+A map has been included to show the location of the proposed project (Appendix A).